dianamontalion/as-astro/src/content/post/communication-patterns-intro.md

 Once we know what we’re building, we can take a course or read a book, put our hands in and figure it out.
 Unfortunately, the “know what we’re building” part is the hard part.

 Designing emergent relationships requires new types of pattern thinking.
 Software thinking doesn’t always translate into systems thinking.
 When you change time and relationship, you shift the paradigm.
+This series, *[Communication Patterns](/topics/communication-patterns)* explores some of these shifts.

 Systems require a lot more cross-functional communication.
 Good relationships between software parts depends on good thinking between people. **As we move from software to systems, our skillset expands in many directions at once.**